owen-milner/choicepostnikov/README.md

 "Preliminary.agda" is independent of the rest of the code and contains an early outline of the proof

+"Everything.agda" serves to import the foundations folder, I should change this

-TODO: general cleaning up, especially in Limits and DiagramSigma files; add some ascii diagrams; delete Preliminary.agda?
+TODO: general cleaning up, especially in Limits and DiagramSigma files; add some ascii diagrams; deal with "Everything.agda"; delete Preliminary.agda?